DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

 ## Use Immutable Data Structures

 React Controls do not change data passed through a state and use memoization and [React.PureComponents](https://reactjs.org/docs/react-api.html#reactpurecomponent).
-A `React.PureComponent` compares old and new state values using a shallow comparison.
+A `React.PureComponent` shallowly compares old and new state values.
 In this case, if you update a state object field, React does not update the component because it compares two references to the same object.
 Immutable data structures help to solve this problem.

 Keep the Control’s state management plugins as separate components and update their properties independently to optimize performance.
 This allows the Control to avoid rendering unchanged UI elements.